 Stress Relief and Memory Training Center, Brooklyn, NY, USA

-Poster Presented at the Alzheimer’s Association International Conference.
+Poster presentation at the Alzheimer’s Association International Conference.
 Copenhagen, Denmark, July 12- 17, 2014

 Background: Alzheimer’ s disease (AD) is a multi-faceted, whole brain and body illness.
 Given the complexity of the pathogenesis of AD, a multi-faceted approach to therapy makes practical sense for real-life, patient care.
 In the past several years, we have been testing the hypothesis that integrative treatment could delay the progression of cognitive decline in demented, depressed, and medically ill seniors.
 The preservation of cognitive performance was demonstrated in demented and depressed patients after 60 months of integrated therapy (Bragin V. et al., 2012).
 Here we present the results of our ongoing, naturalistic study, in the same outpatient setting, at 72 months of treatment.